From Darwin to DNA: Digging For Genes That Contribute To Behavior

-Darwin Day is an annual international celebration of the life and work of Charles Darwin.
-It is also a time to emphasize the importance of science education in today's modern world, and the impact evolutionary biology has on many aspects of our lives.
+Darwin Day is Duquesne's annual international celebration of the life and work of Charles Darwin.
+The event emphasizes the importance of science education in today's world, and the impact that evolutionary biology has on many aspects of our lives.

 For more information about Darwin Day 2019, contact us at firstname.lastname@example.org.